When the Farnsworth family moved to their new

 which allowed for better resolution of images.
 Soon after, Zworykin went to work for RCA,

-developing an "iconoscope" strikingly similar in function to the image dissector.
+developing an "iconoscope" whic was strikingly similar in function to the image dissector.
 Even then, Sarnoff

 offered Everson $100,000 for Farnsworth's television and Farnsworth's own services.
 Everson, in